Resultantal varieties related to zeroes of L-functions of Carlitz modules

-{\bf Proposition 6.6.} For $r\le 2q-3$ there exists $m$ such that dim $\bar \goth R(m,r)\ge 0$.
-If $\bar \goth R(m,r)\subset P^{m+1}$ is the complete intersection of $\bar d_{ij}$, where $k\ge \frac{m+1}{q-1}$, then for $r> 2q-3$ for any $m$ we have $\bar \goth R(m,r)=\emptyset$. $\square$
+{\bf Proposition 6.6.} For $r\le 2q-3$ there exists $m$ such that dim $\bar X_1(q,1,m,r)\ge 0$.
+If $\bar X_1(q,1,m,r)\subset P^{m+1}$ is the complete intersection of $\bar H_{ij}$, where $k\ge \frac{m+1}{q-1}$, then for $r> 2q-3$ for any $m$ we have $\bar X_1(q,1,m,r)=\emptyset$. $\square$

 Analogously, we can ask for which $r$ there exist infinitely many $k$ satisfying (6.5), i.e. for which $r$ we can expect existence of infinitely many $P$ such that the analytic rank of $\goth C_P$ is $\ge r$.
 The answer is $r\le q$.
-But in this case we cannot formulate an analog of the conditional Proposition 6.6, because 5.5 shows that if for some $m$ we have $\goth R(m,r)\ne\emptyset$ then $\forall i>0$ we have $\goth R(m+i(q-1),r)\ne\emptyset$.
+But in this case we cannot formulate an analog of the conditional Proposition 6.6, because 5.5 shows that if for some $m$ we have $X_1(q,1,m,r)\ne\emptyset$ then $\forall i>0$ we have $X_1(q,1,m+i(q-1),r)\ne\emptyset$.

-Results of computer calculations for $q=3$ (case $q=2$ is trivial) are given in the following table 6.7.
-We consider separately the cases of the leading coefficients $a_m=1$ and 2.
+{\bf Results of computer calculations.} They are given in the following table 6.7.
+We consider the case $q=3$ (case $q=2$ is trivial), and we consider separately the cases of the leading coefficients $a_m=1$ and 2.
 We consider squarefree $P\in \n F_3[\theta]$.
 The quantity of these $P$ of the degree $m$ and the leading coefficient $a=a_m$ such that the analytic rank of $\goth C_P$ is $\ge r$ is denoted by $\goth q(m,a,r)$.
 Table 6.7 covers the case $m\le 15$, $r\ge 2$.
 The maximal value of $r(P)$ for $m\le 15$ is 3.